aa6dcc/Aenertia/AD_logbook.md

 The draft website currently implemented is mostly comprised of index.html (the website is opened by simply clicking on index.html), as well as server.js, script.js and styles.css.

 Researched MQTT, why use it over HTTP, and how to implement it.
+In our case we will use the Paho library in Python to implement MQTT.
 We needed a broker to establish MQTT connections, such as a free-tier EC2 t2.micro running Mosquitto or HiveMQ.
 We measure the average RTT for a large number of messages in order to measure the performance of MQTT.

+MQTT (Message Queuing Telemetry Transport) is a publish-subscribe application layer protocol designed for constrained devices and low-bandwidth, high-latency, or unreliable networks.
+It is optimized for low power, low memory, and low network usage environments.
+It uses TCP/IP as its transport protocol.
+Nonetheless, MQTT can sometimes suffer from memory leaks, connection failures or message delivery problems.
+We can try and deal with these issues by using well-established and maintained libraries such as Paho, monitor memory usage, keep queues short, enable session persistence, use keep-alive pings, and enable automatic reconnect on the client-side (reconnect_delay_set() in Paho).
+HiveMQ allows us to do load balancing and we should try and minimise message size.

 | Feature                | MQTT                                | HTTP                                 | WebSocket                           |
 |------------------------|-------------------------------------|--------------------------------------|-------------------------------------|